-The Diet That Saved My Dog’s Life (by DIY Dog Mom).
+The Diet That Saved My Dog’s Life by DIY Dog Mom.

 This balanced diabetic dog diet was provided through the University of Tennessee’s Veterinary Nutrition Service for the author’s diabetic dog, Mylah.

-Homemade Diets (by Canine Support Group).
+Homemade Diets by Canine Support Group.

+This detailed and helpful diabetic dog food list gives you the building blocks to begin creating your own recipes.
 You will find ingredients suggestions (protein, veggies, fiber) along with calories per portion and glycemic index per food type.

 Sometimes the best diabetic dog food brands are sometimes only available through a prescription from your veterinarian.
 Not all vets recommend or require their canine patients to eat a prescription food, however.
 Some recommend feeding a higher percentage of the daily diet in wet dog food, since they often have a lower sugar content.

 Affiliate link disclosure: Links in this article marked with an * are affiliate links, and we may receive a small commission if you purchase these products.
 However, we selected them for inclusion independently, and all of the views expressed in this article are our own.

 Pippa Mattinson is the best selling author of The Happy Puppy Handbook, the Labrador Handbook, Choosing The Perfect Puppy, and Total Recall.